NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_api.md

 ## Introduction

-The **A**pplication **P**rogramming **I**nterface (API) is a core feature of the OpenStduyBuilder, as integrations with other tools are key to enable fully automated processes.
+The **A**pplication **P**rogramming **I**nterface (API) is a core feature of the OpenStudyBuilder, as integrations with other tools are key to enable fully automated processes.
 The heart of the MDR is the graph database which is a Neo4j database.
 There could be directly commands on the database, which might be used for standards and data import.
-But APIs allow for more controlled operations on the database.
+But APIs allow for more controlled operations on the database by enforcing the business logic and providing a more domain-oriented view on the data.
 The OpenStudyBuilder solution - so the web application - is fully working on the APIs available.

 The OpenStudyBuilder API allows you for example to: